 UAF is unique in offering this curriculum, which benefits also from the research staff and library of the Alaska Native Language Center.

 Structured study of an Alaska Native Language.
 Select and work intensively with a mentor (a native speaker of the language selected).
+Choice of mentor requires faculty approval.
 Meet regularly with mentor (minimum 10 hours per week) and participate in regular training sessions to work toward fluency.
-Prerequisites: One year university-level study in language of internship or permission of instructor.
+Graded Pass/Fail.

 Introduction to Central Yup'ik, the language of the Yukon and Kuskokwim deltas and Bristol Bay.